ipfs-shipyard/Durin/README.md

 ### iOS

-To test on iOS, run `npm run xcode` which will open XCode, then using the UI run it in an emulator.
+To test on iOS, run `npm run ios` which will open XCode, then using the UI run it in an emulator.

+### Android

+To test on Android, run `npm run android` which will open the studio, then using the UI run it in an emulator.